ivadomed/ivadomed/docs/source/installation.rst

 Save this change and restart your terminal to apply the change.

-There are fundamentally two different approaches to install IvadoMed:
+There are fundamentally two different approaches to install ``IvadoMed``:

 1) Install via Conda
     This is the easiest way for personal computers.